 Since our farm is in the middle of beautiful mushroom country, we also have farmer friends who share their rich mushroom compost with us.
 Our herdsmen and herdswoman spread the mushroom compost over our pastures to provide an enriched local additive to our soil.

 Sustainability is also achieved in maintaining strong root structures around our waterways that provide optimal filtration.
 We’ve made a commitment to plant approximately 1,000 trees each year on the banks of our streams to help bring back the Brook Trout, a native fish that only thrives in cooler, pollution-free waterways.
 The trees we plant provide the necessary shade to create cooler water temperatures, while their established root systems filter out pollution from the surrounding roadways and other sources along the creek.
-We are happy to announce that last year brought the first sightings of Brook Trout reproducing and thriving in the surrounding waterways.
 The Farm at Doe Run is thrilled to play a role in restoring this native species, which is integral in keeping our entire local ecosystem thriving.

 We love the idea that Stroud Water Research Center is located right here in our own backyard and has long been recognized nationally and internationally for their freshwater research, education, and watershed restoration programs that help effect water quality and availability around the world.
 Their dedication to our local water system is remarkable, providing necessary research and programs to ensure the future of clean healthy water, our ecosystem, and farming.
 Just a ten minute drive from the farm, the Research Center provides educational programs about stream-side reforestation, riparian forest buffers, and their Leaf Pack Network® for students and tour groups.
 Clean healthy water is essential to healthy communities, and we are honored to be working to help repair streams in our area with the help of the highly skilled scientists at Stroud.
 Our support for local environmental organizations is just one way in which we are committed to building a healthier landscape for us all.